Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 Whether you are going, returning, or sightseeing, access is convenient.
 Or, more accurately, it’s easy to get around.

-Easy sightseeing in a good location and good service.
+Easy sightseeing in a good location with good service.

-✅It is close to everywhere, so you can go back to your room and rest (popular with seniors).
+✅You can go back to your room and take a rest because it is close to everywhere (popular among seniors).

-✅Delivery of luggage from the inn to the pier on the way home!
-So you can shop empty-handed in the shopping district from the inn to the pier.
+✅On your return, we will deliver your luggage from the inn to the pier!
+So you can go shopping with nothing at the shopping street from the inn to the pier.

-Please refer to the diagram below for a more detailed summary.
+*Please see the diagram below for a more detailed summary.

 The hotel is located in the heart of the city, in the heart of the city, in the heart of the city.